-- There are sustainable populations of other species regularly caught. - There is a management strategy aimed at limiting impact on these species. - There is accurate information about these species.
+- There are sustainable populations of any other species regularly caught. - There is a management strategy and a way to reduce unwanted death for these species. - There is reliable information about these species.

 What else does the fishery catch?
-Does it catch any endangered species, birds, reptiles, amphibians or mammals?
+Does it catch any birds, reptiles, amphibians or mammals?